Skip Global navigation and goto content

 STD Services

-DOH-Manatee offers the following services to indviduals infected with or suspected to be infected with STDs (Sexually Transmitted Diseases):
+The Florida Department of Health in Manatee County (DOH-Manatee) offers the following services to indviduals infected with or suspected to be infected with Sexually Transmitted Diseases (STDs):

 • HIV testing